-ULDA actions Stretch targets Goals The ULDA will work with the Department of Transport and Main Roads and the council to facilitate the commencement of a public transport service to connect UDA with education, health and retail centres in the regional area from the time the first residents move into the project. " provide services, facilities and infrastructure that meet the social, communication, recreational and entertainment needs of residents creating opportunities for social interaction and networking from outset of development.
-The ULDA will work with landowners, education providers and the community to: deliver active transport strategies such as walking school bus services facilitate pilot community urban agriculture projects The ULDA will work with government agencies, the council and the landowner to: formulate and implement diverse and connected employment generation strategies facilitate the concept design and development of centres for knowledge, community and commerce by establishing reference working groups including the council, relevant state agencies and the land owner ahead of the development of each neighbourhood facilitate wireless internet connection for all centres for knowledge, community and commerce, and major transport stations ULDA actions will be subject to monitoring and feedback processes.
+ULDA actions Stretch targets Goals The ULDA will work with the Department of Transport and Main Roads (including the TransLink Transit Authority) and the Council to facilitate the commencement of a public transport service to connect the UDA with education, health and retail centres in the regional area from the time the first residents move into the project. " provide services, facilities and infrastructure that meet the social, communication, recreational and entertainment needs of residents creating opportunities for social interaction and networking from the outset of development.
+The ULDA will work with landowners, education providers and the community to: deliver active transport strategies such as walking school bus services facilitate pilot community urban agriculture projects The ULDA will work with government agencies, the council and the landowner to: formulate and implement diverse and connected employment generation strategies facilitate the concept design and development of centres for knowledge, community and commerce by establishing reference working groups including the council, relevant state agencies and the land owner ahead of the development of each neighbourhood facilitate wireless internet connection for all centres for knowledge, community and commerce, and major transport stations.
+ULDA actions will be subject to monitoring and feedback processes.